 Damasio concluded from his findings that when emotions are impaired, so is decision-making.*

 What does this mean?

-We need to go beyond rational-logic-based sales and marketing to understand how our customers feel.
+We must go beyond rational-logic-based sales and marketing to understand how our customers feel.

 How do we gauge customer feelings?